-Bardney to Lincoln on The Water Rail Way
+Bardney to Lincoln return on The Water Rail Way – 18 miles

-This is a return ride from Bardney to Lincoln, commencing at 10am opposite the Bardney Heritage Centre LN3 5UF.
-The route runs along the banks of the River Withern on the Water Rail Way with a stop in Lincoln at Oak House Cafe or elsewhere, off Waterside South, for a cuppa and comfort break.
+This is a return ride from Bardney to Lincoln, commencing opposite the Bardney Heritage Centre LN3 5UF.
+The route runs along the banks of the River Withern on the Water Rail Way with a stop in Lincoln at Oak House Cafe (or elsewhere) on Waterside South, for a cuppa and comfort break.
 The return journey is cycling east along the same track back to our starting point.

 Parking is available on Station Road Bardney or at The Heritage Centre, but please ask first.